mam-dev/debianized-sentry/README.md

 This code requires and is tested with ``dh-virtualenv`` v1.0 – depending on your platform you might get an older version via the standard packages.
 On *Jessie*, install it from ``jessie-backports``.
-On *Xenial* you get *v0.11* by default, so you have to build *v1.0* from source.
+*Zesty* provides a package for Ubuntu that works on older releases too, see *“Extra steps on Ubuntu”* below for how to use it.
-See the [dh-virtualenv documentation](https://dh-virtualenv.readthedocs.io/en/latest/tutorial.html#step-1-install-dh-virtualenv) for that.
+In all other cases build *v1.0* from source, see the [dh-virtualenv documentation](https://dh-virtualenv.readthedocs.io/en/latest/tutorial.html#step-1-install-dh-virtualenv) for that.

 With tooling installed,
 the following commands will install a *release* version of `sentry` into `/opt/venvs/sentry/`,